-We raised chickens for the very first time last year and they were an absolute blast to raise.
-But we sold them all in late fall.
-I was afraid that free ranging hens in the winter months would just make them easy prey for predators since food gets more scarce in the wintertime.
-But the entire time we had them it was so much fun to watch their antics.
+We started keeping chickens every year and they are an absolute blast to keep.
+But we always sell them all in late fall.
+Free ranging hens in the winter months would just make them easy prey for predators since food gets more scarce in the wintertime.

-And of course we enjoyed those fresh free-range eggs.
+But we sure enjoyed those fresh free-range eggs.
 There’s absolutely nothing like the taste of a free-range egg, you chicken raisers know what I mean!

-So we were pretty excited to raise chickens again this year.
-We contacted a local breeder and purchased 4 hens from her and BOOM!
-We were back in the chicken business.
 But one of the hens quit laying eggs & became broody several weeks after we purchased her – we’d never dealt with broody hens before.
-And with no rooster in our flock it wasn’t helping anyone, her or us.
+And with no rooster in our flock her broodiness wasn’t helping anyone, neither her nor us.

 Since I’d never experienced broodiness in hens I allowed her to sit for a few days thinking it would soon pass.
-She quit laying eggs but was always sitting on the nest each time I went to check on her – even though there were no eggs for her to sit on.
+She’d quit laying fresh eggs but was always sitting on the nest each time I went to check on her – even though there were no eggs for her to sit on!

 So I started closing the chicken coop door when I let them out each morning so she couldn’t get back to the nest.
-But it also kept the others away from the nesting boxes.
-I didn’t like that solution.
-Hummm… What else can I try?
-By now she’s been broody almost three weeks!
+But that also kept the others away from the nesting boxes.
+Hummm… that won’t work.

 Finding A Brood Buster Cage